Marsh Blue Violet is a small native violet of moist places, stemless, with a rosette of leaves beneath the flowering scape.

 The inflorescence is a single bare flowering scape rising from the root, with a single flower held above the leaves.

-Flowers vary considerably in color ranging from light to a dark blue-violet, to violet.
+The chasmogamous flowers vary considerably in color ranging from light to a dark blue-violet, to violet.
 Violets have five petals.
-Here the two upper and the two lateral have a darker color near their base while the lower petal has a white base with colored nectar guide veins.
-This petal extends rearward forming a spur.
+Here the petals have darker nectar guide veins near their bases while the lower petal has a white base.
+This petal extends rearward forming a spur containing the nectary.
 The two laterals are bearded and longer than the base petal.
 The hairs of the beard had swollen tips, but these are difficult to see without a hand lens.
 The ovary, stamens and style are recessed at the back of the petals.
-Five stamens form a cone around the 3 sectioned ovary and a single style rises from it.
+The five stamens have very short and thin filaments.
+Each stamen has a dorsal appendage and the five appendages cohere tightly to form a hollow cone around the central section of the single style, which rises from 3 sectioned ovary.
 The style head (tip - stigma area) is not bearded.
 In the violets, two the stamens have filaments that are spurred with nectaries and extend into the petal spur.
 There are 5 sepals, much shorted than the petals; these usually have a short (3 - 6 mm) auricle (basal lobe).
 In the northern part of the plants range the auricles are shorter and may not be seen on some plants.
 Flowers may or may not produce a seed capsule.

 Seed: Seeds are light brownish to bronze and small, 1 - 2 mm long.
 Most violet seeds require 60 days of cold stratification plus light for germination.
 They must be surface sown.